zernie/interview-questions/README.md

 It’s calculated from a hash of the sender’s address and the transaction nonce.
 The deployed code is shorter because the constructor is only run on deployment and we don’t need to store it; plus there is the piece of code that unpacks and directs the EVM to the final bytecode.

-	3. In which circumstances would you use the new CREATE2 opcode to deploy a contract?
+	3. In which circumstances would you use the new `CREATE2` opcode to deploy a contract?
 When you need to know the address that the future contract with a certain bytecode will use before actually deploying it.

 	4. If your contract is inheriting from 2 contracts that have the same function; which contract wins (i.e. when you call that function by name; from which parent contract will it be called)?
 The right most contract in the mentioned inheritance list (e.g. contract child is parent1, parent2; parent2 wins).

 	5. If you want to use delegateCall to call an interface function; how do you calculate the function signature?
-It’s the first 4 bytes of the keccak256 hash of its canonical signature, or theInstance.theFunction.selector.
+It’s the first 4 bytes of the `keccak256` hash of its canonical signature, or `theInstance.theFunction.selector`.

 	6. Why should tx.origin be avoided?
 An attacking contract can trick the victim contract to send it some Ether, then inside its fallback function they can call the victim’s function that uses tx.origin as a check; and it will pass that check because in this case the tx.origin is the victim contract that sent the Ether in the first place which in turn called that function!